mrciolino/wiki-backup/Events/seige-of-the-witch-kings-castle.md

 ## The Party Returns to Loot the Castle
 The party returns to the devastated landscape that was once the Witch King's castle.
 As it begins sinking into the lava, [Bazzdows](/characters/bazzdos) and Spoops return to the [Forge of Pain](/locations/Ereriad/forge-of-pain) within at the castle, and manage to haul the massive crystals that contain the souls of powerful smiths into the [forge demiplane](/locations/forge-demiplane).
-They also retrieve the Armor, Weapons, and ring from the Witch King's corpse.
+Bazzdows also retrieves most of the Armor, Weapons, and ring from the Witch King's corpse.
+Spoops claims his mace, the "Kingslayer".

 Witch King's Items: